ryanmartel/ConnectFour/README.md

 return a graceful error response and exit the client.

 Logging is implemented and while in development is set to DEBUG mode.
-This will show the raw message contents both sent and received on the server and client
+This will show the raw message contents both sent and received on the server and client.
+This will also show tracebacks from exceptions which would otherwise be presented in a more user friendly manner.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.